The Woman with Red Nail Polish - Holod Magazine

 She began posting on social media.
 On the next day, a man from Irpin messaged her on Facebook.
 He described a woman he saw: blonde, middle-aged, blue jacket with the Epicenter logo.
 According to the man, she passed the Ukrainsky gated community outside Bucha on her bicycle, made a turn and was shot at by the Russian military.

 “He mentioned the type of weapon she was shot from.
-I’m no expert in weapons, never had to be, you know.
+I’m no expert in weapons, never had been, you know.
 I didn’t realize it could have such consequences, thought she was just injured,” Olga recalls.

 The Shchiruk sisters began calling all possible municipal agencies and asking when they could come for the body.
 But a dispatcher said it was not possible as the area was mined.
 Then Olga Shchiruk had to face further bureaucratic delays which are still preventing her from retrieving the body.
 That’s how she retells her dialogue with a Bucha hotline for identifying the victims: